Mookie Betts Player Props: Dodgers vs. Pirates

 Mookie Betts At The Plate

-- Among qualifying hitters in MLB, he ranks 54th in batting average, 18th in on-base percentage, and seventh in slugging.
+- Among the qualified hitters in MLB, he ranks 58th in batting average, 21st in on-base percentage, and seventh in slugging.

-- Betts is batting .643 with three homers during his last games and is on a five-game hitting streak.

-- He has hit a long ball in 19 games this season (23.8%), homering in 6% of his chances at the plate.
+- He has gone deep in 23.5% of his games this year, and 5.9% of his trips to the plate.

-- In 40.0% of his games this year, Betts has picked up at least one RBI.
-In 15 of those games (18.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in seven contests.
+- Betts has picked up an RBI in 39.5% of his games this year, with more than one RBI in 18.5% of his games.
+He has also produced three or more runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.